marc0797/Machine-Learning-with-TensorFlow/README.md

     pip install -r requirements.txt
     ```

+## data folder:

+    - ** California housing dataset**: Contains data drawn from the 1990 U.S. Census.
+    Run `pandas.DataFrame.describe()` to see descriptions, data ranges and types for
+    each feature in the set.

 ## src folder:
 ### Pandas folder:
 Contains a short tutorial on how to use the Python library Pandas to